gautam-sabnis/gautam-sabnis.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
   limit: 3 # leave blank to include all the blog posts
 ---
+Hi!
+Welcome!
+My work involves developing and utilizing methodological and computational aspects of multivariate statistics and machine learning.
+I enjoy the interdisciplinary nature of statistics and the opportunity to collaborate with domain experts on behavioral, genetic, and genomic datasets.
+As a computational scientist at JAX, I contribute to data-driven scientific discovery by drawing accurate and interpretable inferences and predictions from high-dimensional and big data.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.